seanbrar/gemini-batch-prediction/docs/telemetry.md

 - The preview truncates long strings and includes only a few common fields.
 - `usage` is sanitized (scalar-only; truncated strings; nested structures omitted).
 - Prefer production telemetry backends for ongoing analysis; this is a convenience for researchers.

+Safety:

+- Redaction/truncation prevents large payloads or sensitive content from being emitted.
+- Do not attach raw inputs or secrets to telemetry metadata; prefer IDs and stable labels.

 ### Convenience Methods